vyshnovka/bike-rush/README.md

 # Bike Rush

-This is a really simplified clone of the Bike Rush game on Unity.
+This is a really simplified clone of the Bike Rush game logic on Unity.

 The clone has no actual gameplay.
+Roughly speaking, this is a small module with the possibility of its implementation in a larger project.
-Don't judge me strictly, as this is just an example of AI bot behavior.
+Don't judge me strictly, as this is just an example of basic AI bot behavior.

 ## Tools